shangsuru/blog/content/posts/authorization/index.md

 Other performance optimizations utilized in Zanzibar are request hedging to reduce tail latency (sending requests to multiple servers and use the first response that comes back), performance isolation to protect against misbehaving clients (limit on CPU usage, outstanding RPCs, etc.), optimized processing of large and deeply nested sets through an indexing service, and hot spot mitigation through distributed caching.
 Distributed Caching means we distribute subproblems to nodes likely to have the answer.
 Subproblems are things like is a user member of a certain group and so on.
-We can distribute subproblems evenly among servers using consistent hashing.
+We can distribute subproblems evenly among servers using consistent hashing:

 [Consistent hashing](https://www.youtube.com/watch?v=UF9Iqmg94tk) is a technique designed to address the problem of distributing data across multiple nodes in a scalable and efficient manner while minimizing disruptions caused by node additions or removals.
 Both data keys and servers are hashed onto a common hash space, usually represented as a ring.
 The data is assigned to the closest node looking clockwise.
 The advantage of this method is that when a node is added or removed, only a portion of the keys needs to be remapped, reducing the amount of data movement required.
 The keys that were previously mapped to the failed or removed node are reassigned again to the closest available node on the ring looking clockwise.

 # SpiceDB

 There are different open source, Zanzibar-inspired databases for creating and managing security-critical application permissions.
 One of them is [SpiceDB](https://github.com/authzed/spicedb).
 Developers create a schema and use client libraries to apply the schema to the database, insert relationships and query the database to check permissions.
-It offers a pluggable storage system that has support for MySQL, CockroachDB, Spanner, etc. There are [sample applications](https://github.com/manaty226/sample-app-with-spicedb) and also a [Youtube video](https://www.youtube.com/watch?v=lXizkPvSbHU) introducing the project.
+It offers a pluggable storage system that has support for MySQL, CockroachDB, Spanner, etc. CockroachDB could be somewhat called the open source variant of Spanner.
+There are [sample applications](https://github.com/manaty226/sample-app-with-spicedb) and also a [Youtube video](https://www.youtube.com/watch?v=lXizkPvSbHU) introducing the project.

 # OPA and OPAL

 There exists another paradigm of building scalable unified authorization systems, that came up a lot during my research.
 [Open Policy Agent](https://www.openpolicyagent.org/) and its administration layer [OPAL](https://docs.opal.ac/).
 OPA is a policy engine that runs as a sidecar to the application and acts a decision point for access control.
 OPAL is a system on top of OPA that keeps each OPA instance up to date with respect to data and policy updates.
 Policies are separete from the data and stored in a Git repository expressed in Rego, a Policy-as-code-Language specifically designed to express permissions.
 OPAL monitors the repository and can push updates to the OPA client.
 We can push new policies to the Git repository without changing application code and we can spin up an entirely new application that can also make use of the already existing policies, making it highly scalable.

 # Policy as Code